xnought/rand-eca/README.md

 # rand-eca

-random uniform using elementary cellular automata in matlab
+Random uniform using elementary cellular automata in matlab.

+- [ ] rule 30 function that given state produces next state
+- [ ] run the rule for x interations and visualize outputs
+- [ ] come up with next steps